Outsourcing Insights

 A supervisor smiling alongside a customer-support agent at a headset-equipped workstation in a busy open-plan office, illustrating the embedded support team a small business can access through outsourcing.

-Common functions that small businesses outsource include:
+Common functions covered by outsourcing services for small businesses include:

 FunctionWhat Gets Outsourced